lukso-network/lsp-smart-contracts/docs/contracts/LSP7DigitalAsset/extensions/LSP7CappedSupply.md

 error LSP7NotifyTokenReceiverIsEOA(address tokenReceiver);
 ```

-reverts if the `tokenReceiver` is an EOA when minting or transferring tokens with `bool allowNonLSP1Recipient` set as `false`.
+reverts if the `tokenReceiver` is an EOA when minting or transferring tokens with `bool force` set as `false`.

 #### Parameters